jdconley/argon2themax/README.md

 ## Advanced Usage
 You may not want to recompute the most expensive hash on every server startup.
-If you have a roughly homogenous server farm, or only one server, you should run the getMaxOptions and persist the resulting JSON for future usages in your production environment, maybe with a config module or something of the sort.
+You should run getMaxOptions and persist the resulting JSON for future usages in your production environment, maybe with a config module or something of the sort.

-You can also retrieve the entire list of timings that were recorded as well as implement custom timing and selector strategies to choose a timing, and adjust the salt and plain password used for testing.
+You can also retrieve the entire list of timings that were recorded as well as implement custom timing and selector strategies to choose a timing.
+You can even adjust the salt and plain password used for testing.
 There aren't examples for that yet, though the interfaces are exposed.

 ## Future
 Let me know over on the (issues)[https://github.com/jdconley/argon2themax/issues] if you have any issues!